 Opo Squash or long squash, as it is often called in Canada, isn’t actually a type of squash at all but rather a gourd.
 Other names this unique fruit (but more like a vegetable) goes by are bottle gourd, snake gourd, Tasmania bean, and calabash squash.

 The term Opo squash is Chinese in origin – and it is used in a lot of Asian cuisines.
 This fruit doesn’t grow well in non-tropical climates (other than in greenhouses) as it needs a long, warm growing season.
-See some other unique vegetables like Jicama, Kohlrabi, Chayote Squash, and more.
+See some other unique vegetables like Jicama, Kohlrabi, Chayote Squash, spaghetti squash, and more.

 It is native to the Mediterranean / North African region.
 It is also now very commonly grown in Southeast Asia as well.
 In fact, the Calabash squash is one of the first known plants cultivated by humans over 10,000 years ago!